Updated May 28, 2026 with Opus 4.8

 Claude’s tokenizer produces roughly 1.33 tokens per word for English prose, or about 4 characters per token.
 A planning rule of thumb: 1,000 words is approximately 1,330 tokens.
 Technical documentation runs slightly higher at around 1,400 tokens per 1,000 words.
 Source code runs higher still at around 1,500 tokens per 1,000 words, because punctuation and syntax tokenize less efficiently than prose.

 For accurate counts before deployment, the Anthropic API includes a token counting endpoint that reports exact token usage for any input.
 The estimator above applies the 4-characters-per-token heuristic, which is close enough for budgeting but not exact.
-Note that Opus 4.7’s updated tokenizer produces 1.0 to 1.35 times more tokens than older tokenizers on the same text, so plan accordingly for that model.
+Re-run token counts when migrating between Opus releases because identical text can produce different billable token totals across model versions.

 Best Cost Control Practices